dragosbuhnila/Anki-add-IPA/README.md

 This is a simple python program to update your Anki cards with IPA pronunciation data.
 As of now, the only source I use is en.wiktionary.org.

 The program should work with any language, but I haven't fine tuned it to deal with multiple words or inflections yet.
+Based on wiktionary's IPA content success rate may go down (e.g. for english words like bearish have no IPA, for japanese 死神 doesn't either as it's a less common spelling).

-I only tested it thoroughly on Korean so far, but I'll test it on Japanese ASAP as it shouldn't give many problems.
-I also tested it on Spanish and Italian but it's not working great (just because of inflections), but shouldn't be hard to fix.
+I used the program for Korean, Spanish, English, and Japanese, with success rates ranging from ~70% to ~90% based on language.

 # How To Use